 - a.
-Drill teams (other than PT and inspection) must have at least 10 members, counting the commander.
-Inspection will consist of 13 members, 12 members and the commander.
+Drill teams (other than PT and the confidence course run team) must have at least 10 members, counting the commander.
 Academic teams will consist of four cadets from each school.
 Saber Team must have at the minimum 1 commander and 8 members.
 There must be an even number of members for the saber arch. - b.
 The uncasing and casing of the colors will be done according to Army TC 3-21.5, Paragraph 15-6, a, (1) through (5), b. - c.
 Unarmed drill will be judged in accordance with Air Force Manual 36-2203. - d.
 Except for the PT teams and Male and Female Color Guards, all drill teams are coed. - 7.
 Entry fees.
-The fee for each team is \$35.00 with the exceptions of Individual Armed Exhibition, Tandem Armed Exhibition, and Academic.
-Individual will be \$5.00, Tandem, \$10.00, and Academic \$20.00.
-Please make checks payable to Corsicana High School JROTC.
+The fee for each team is \$35.00 with the exceptions of Academics which \$20.00.
+Please make checks payable to Corsicana High School AFJROTC.